Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Scaffolded Language Model

 \subsubsection{Workflows}

-Workflows \cite{agentless, lu2024aiscientist, aiscientist_v2} shine in applications where a solution path can be pre-determined.
-In contrast to agents, they are rendered more predictable and reliable by limiting the LM’s autonomy.
-At each step, the input $\mathbf{x}$ consists of a system message and a user message that is updated to specify the sub-task at each step.
-Thus, workflows consist of a pre-determined number of steps.
+Workflows \cite{agentless, lu2024aiscientist, aiscientist_v2} shine in applications where a solution path can be pre-determined. {In contrast to agents, they are rendered more predictable and reliable by limiting the LM's autonomy.
+At each step, the input $\mathbf{x}$ consists of a different prompt that specify the sub-task at that step. } Thus, workflows consist of a pre-determined number of steps.
 It is more cost-efficient as it avoids any unnecessary exploration steps \cite{agentless}. \textbf{Unlike agents that scale with the number of steps} \cite{pan2024trainingsoftwareengineeringagents}, \textbf{workflows scale by generating multiple responses in parallel} \cite{snell2024scalingllmtesttimecompute, welleck2024from, chen2024llmcallsneedscaling}.
 Specifically, by fixing the solution path, the output format at each step is predictable.
 Thus, workflows use meta-generation techniques \cite{welleck2024from} such as best of $n$ sampling or majority voting \cite{self-consistency} to scale test-time compute.
 For instance, in \cite{aiscientist_v2}, the AI scientist-v2 workflow can reach workshop-level papers by implementing tree-based methods on top of its previous version \cite{lu2024aiscientist}.
-In particular, by generating multiple solutions at each step, it effectively generates multiple solution paths, and then uses heuristics (e.g., LLM as judge \cite{tot}) to select the best-performing path.
+In particular, by generating multiple solutions at each step, it effectively generates multiple solution paths, and then uses heuristics (e.g., LLM as judge \cite{tot}) to select the best-performing path. { The cost of parallelization in workflows mainly depends on the aggregation method.
+For instance LLM as judge adds one extra LM call, while pairwise judging adds quadratic cost.
+Meanwhile, aggregation can be done without an LM judge, e.g., unit tests \cite{agentless} or majority voting \cite{self-consistency}.